KorawitRupanya/Icarus-Falls/README.md

 ## How to play

+- Keep away for the hell flames and the arrows
+- Every time you hit the arrows, your life point will decrese by one.
+- But if you hit the hell flames, you will be lost immediately.

+### Controlling

 <pre>
 Use Arrows to control the character
 1.Press up   = Move character upword
 2.Press left = Move character to the left
 3.Press right = Move character to the right

 </pre>

 ## Developer Documents